The White Trail roughly parallels the Red Trail, other than a loop at either end to intersect the Red Trail.

 ![]() |

-The Red Trail as seen on the state park map. |
+on the state park map. |

 The main trail on the east side of the ridge is the Red Trail, which starts between two stone pillars at the South Overlook and extends for 6.75 miles to its northern terminus at the Regicides Trail.
 From the South Overlook, the Red Trail has a sharp descent of 200 feet, starting on a series of stone steps before changing to a rocky and eroded section of trail that levels off near the Teal Trail.